KlickyMao/emqx-enterprise-docs-en/config.rst

 Client Connection Force GC
 --------------------------

 This argument is used to optimize the CPU / memory occupancy of MQTT connection.
-When certain amount of messages are tranferred, the connection is forced to GC:
+When certain amount of messages are transferred, the connection is forced to GC:

 .. code-block:: properties